Joxos/pyasync_server/README.md

 ## Adding a New Action

-Adding a new action in `pyasync_server` could be no more easier with folloing steps:
+Adding a new action in `pyasync_server` could be no more easier with following steps:

 1. Define a function in `actions.py`.

    The arguments reveal data you need when executing the action.
-Pay attention to them is quite useful when defining the package structure later.
+Paying attention to them is quite useful when defining the package structure later.

 2. Add new package type in `package.py`.